juxor/afaq/markdown/vol1intro.md

 is not some fixed ideology, but rather a means of understanding an evolving world and to change it in libertarian directions.
 As such, AFAQ seeks to place specific aspects of anarchism into their historical context.
-For example, certain aspects of Proudhons ideas can only be understood by remembering that he lived at a time when the vast majority of working people were peasants and artisans.
+For example, certain aspects of Proudhon’s ideas can only be understood by remembering that he lived at a time when the vast majority of working people were peasants and artisans.
 Many commentators (particularly Marxist ones) seem to forget this (and that he supported co-operatives for large-scale industry).
 Much the same